- 1 What Is HyperJar?

 When your card arrives, all you need to do is activate it on the app by entering the last 4 digits of the long number on the back of your card.

-It’s also worth noting that after your account is created, parents can use their details to create an account for their child on kid’s version of the app.
+It’s also worth noting that after your account is created, parents can use their details to create an account for their child on the kid’s version of the app.

 - Instant Transfers- Send money from your bank account to your HyperJar account instantly.